A typical starting salary for Special Education is $36,198. This will improve should you choose a school with the highest paid graduates.

 Any student who is interested in Special Education has to take a look at University of Mount Union.
 Grads of the special ed program state that they receive average early career income of special ed and mid-career income of $51,285.
 This is an exceptional selection for students who favor the style of a small college town.

 Ohio University - Main Campus is among your top options if you're planning on studying Special Education.
-Soon after graduating, Special Ed students usually earn about $37,178 at the beginning of their careers.
+Ohio University - Main Campus special education graduates make 2.8% more than the average special ed graduate.
 With over 20,000 undergraduates, this school is among the largest schools in the U.S..

 Any student who is interested in Special Education has to check out Bowling Green State University - Main Campus.
-Special ed majors from Bowling Green State University - Main Campus get a earnings boost of around 1.2% above the typical income of special education graduates.
+Graduates of the Special Ed program make around $35,712 in the first five years of working and $51,626 after their first five years of working.
 This is a tremendous opportunity for students who like the charms of a simple college town.

 Mount St. Joseph University is among your top options if you want to study Special Education.
 The area of Cincinnati, Ohio, is decent for learners who like a quieter, suburban spot.